jordanfranksoto-netizen/Aerodynamic-Analysis-NACA-CFD/README.md

-# Aerodynamic-Analysis-NACA-CFD
+# Aerodynamic-Analysis-NACA-CFD (first
-Complete CFD workflow: 3D design of a NACA wing profile using CATIA V5 (GSD), ensuring surface integrity via checkSurface in OpenFOAM.
-Implementation of a robust, incompressible, steady-state simulation with a 3M cell mesh.
-Final validation through aerodynamic post-analysis of pressure and velocity.
-No turbulence model applied.
+Development of an end-to-end CFD workflow for a NACA airfoil starting with 3D CAD modeling in CATIA V5 (GSD).
+Executed numerical simulations in OpenFOAM, implementing mesh refinement iterations to resolve boundary layer gradients and wake behavior accurately.
+Achieved residual convergence down to 10−6 in simpleFoam, validating pressure distribution and velocity profiles in ParaView.